 change Line 7-8 on Page 87 as follows

-The MMS UWB packet format shall be as specified in 16.2.11 with the fragments from responder one and responder two offset from the initiator's fragments by 400 and 800 RSTU, respectively.
+The MMS UWB packet format shall be as specified in 16.2.11.
+The response packets from responders one and two are nominally offset from the initiator’s packet by 400 and 800 RSTU, respectively.

 CID 600